octoshikari/aidbox-cli/USAGE.md

 * `--config`: Config dir path

-* `--profile`: Save box config under specific key.
+* `--instance`: Save box config under specific key.
 If key already exists then value will be overwritten

 ## Subcommands

 ### doc

+Generate doc based on commands and save into USAGE.md file

 Arguments: